XINEXPORT/XINEXPORT/README.md

 ### Howdy I'm Xine

 🛠️ I’m working on....
-Guess the Animal, my 1st full stack app <br>
+Vibes, a create your own soundscape app <br>
 👩🏻‍💻 Ask me about: my involvement with audio programming  <br>
 🤼‍♀️ Fun fact: I was on the wrestling team in high school.